wp-plugins/setmore-plus/readme.txt

 == Description ==

-SetMore Plus by [WPMission](http://www.wpmission.com) may not be the official plugin for [SetMore Appointments](http://setmore.com) but my clients like it better :)
+SetMore Plus by [WP Mission](http://www.wpmission.com) may not be the official plugin for [SetMore Appointments](http://setmore.com) but my clients like it better :)

+Use a widget to place a "Book Appointments" button on your website or use a shortcode to place the SetMore scheduler on a page.

 = About SetMore Appointments =

-SetMore offers easy online appointments.
+*SetMore offers easy online appointments.
 This plugin is offered by [WP Mission](http://www.wpmission.com).
-We have no affiliation with SetMore Appointments and provide no technical support for their service.
-We do, however, provide lifetime support for this plugin, including [free help](http://www.wpmission.com/contact) getting the "Book Appointment" button to match your theme.
+We have no affiliation with SetMore Appointments and provide no technical support for their service.*

+*We do, however, provide lifetime support for this plugin, including [free help](http://www.wpmission.com/contact) getting the "Book Appointment" button to match your theme.*

 == Installation ==